Aircloak/aircloak/air/docs/content/sql/query-results.md

 In addition, the sigma of the noise is proportional to the average value of the modified group of high users (in this case 500).
 This can be observed from the `sum_noise()` function.

 In any event, as a result of this flattening, the answer distortion in this particular extreme case is very large.
-The anonymized answer will be in the neighborhood of 12K where the true answer is over 1.5M.
+The anonymised answer will be in the neighborhood of 12K where the true answer is over 1.5M.
 More generally, the amount of distortion depends on how big the outlying values are relative to other values.

 ### count()